 The DOE Data Center Air-Management Tool was developed to help accelerate the energy savings in data centers without affecting the thermal IT-equipment environment.
 Based on user input, the Tool provides air management recommendations and the potential for reducing the supply airflow rate and increasing the supply air temperature, both having an impact on energy use.
-Finally, the Tool estimates the % energy reduction, kWh reduction, and the associated \$ and carbon savings for supply fans and chillers.
+It estimates the % energy reduction, kWh reduction, and the associated \$ and carbon (CO2) savings for supply fans and chillers.
+Simple payback periods are also provided based on entered implementation costs.